 Globally, eradication has become a powerful tool to prevent species extinctions and to restore damaged or degraded ecosystems.
 The biodiversity benefits of removing rodents from islands are well recognised and have been shown to be both significant and immediate.
 Benefits include:

 - significant increases of seeds and seedlings of numerous plant species on islands after the eradication of various rodent species

 - rapid increases in the number of ground lizards (e.g. geckos, skinks) following removal of rats – including a 30-fold increase in one case

 - dramatic increases in the numbers of breeding seabirds and fledging success

 - rapid increases in forest birds and invertebrates.

-After completing a Feasibility Study in 2001, the LHIB has carefully considered and evaluated the eradication of rats and mice on the LHIG.
-Due to developments in eradication techniques during the past 20 years, particularly the refinement of aerial baiting methods, the eradication of both rats and mice on the LHIG in a single operation is now feasible and achievable.
-The eradication of rodents will also present an opportunity to simultaneously eradicate the introduced Masked Owl.
+After completing a Feasibility Study in 2001, the LHIB carefully considered and evaluated the eradication of rats and mice on the LHIG.
+Due to developments in eradication techniques during the past 20 years, particularly the refinement of aerial baiting methods, the eradication of both rats and mice on the LHIG in a single operation was deemed feasible and achievable.
+The eradication of rodents also presents an opportunity to simultaneously eradicate the introduced Masked Owl.